rdlauer/NLP/What is Natural Language Processing.md

 ## NLP Model Training

 Before we let our chatbots interact with the users, we need to train the NLP Model.

 But what does that even mean?

 This is like creating a mental image of all the conversations that a chatbot should be aware of, together with what kind of expressions should trigger each conversation.

 > It is important to understand that the NLP Model is specific to the scenarios that is meant to deal with.
-So, a banking chatbot should be able to understand and respond to Bank related requests (like: "How can I change the limit on my credit card?"), while a shopping chatbot should be able to deal with conversation helping a happy shopper.
+So, a banking chatbot should be able to understand and respond to bank related requests (like: "How can I change the limit on my credit card?"), while a shopping chatbot should be able to deal with conversation helping a happy shopper.

 **Example**